Operation Rooster 53: Planning

-Planning of the mission started on December 24.
+Planning of the mission started on 24 December.
 It received approval from the IDF chain of command and training began on radar systems which had been captured during the Six-Day War.
 Sikorsky CH-53 helicopters were chosen to carry the radar to Israeli territory.

 Execution of the mission

-The mission was launched at 9 p.m. on December 26.
+The mission was launched at 9 p.m. on 26 December.
 A-4 Skyhawks and F-4 Phantoms began attacking Egyptian forces along the western bank of the Suez canal and Red Sea.
-Hidden by the noise of the attacking jets, three Aérospatiale Super Frelons, carrying a force from the 35th Paratroopers Brigade, led by Lieutenant colonel Arie Sidon and his deputy Doron Rubin, made their way west towards their target.
+Hidden by the noise of the attacking jets, three SA 321 Super Frelons, carrying a force from the 35th Paratroopers Brigade, led by Lieutenant colonel Arie Sidon and his deputy Doron Rubin, made their way west towards their target.
 Making their approach carefully in order not to be spotted beforehand, the paratroopers overwhelmed the light security contingent at the radar installation and quickly took control of the site.
-By 2 a.m., on December 27, when the paratroops had taken apart the radar station and prepared the various parts for the CH-53s, the two helicopters were called in from across the Red Sea.
+By 2 a.m., on 27 December, when the paratroops had taken apart the radar station and prepared the various parts for the CH-53s, the two helicopters were called in from across the Red Sea.
 One CH-53 carried the communications caravan and the radar antenna, while the other took the heavier, four-ton radar itself.
 The two helicopters made their way back across the Red Sea to Israeli controlled territory.